 Running a kart with slick tires (No wets allowed) on a wet track is a fine art and needs lots of practice.
-Most teams don’t make adjustments but if the rain is going to stay then you can increase tire pressure all round.
-Go as hard as you feel comfortable 1.9 – 2.2 Bar (Harder than that is likely to have no additional effect) On the front you can add additional toe out (Normal dry is 1mm) Go maximum 3mm to 4mm, sounds stupid but it adds grip.
+Most teams don’t make adjustments but if the rain is going to stay then you can increase tire pressure all around.
+Go as hard as you feel comfortable 1.9 – 2.2 Bar (Harder than that is likely to have no additional effect) On the front you can add additional toe-out (Normal dry is 1mm) Go maximum 3mm to 4mm, sounds stupid but it adds grip.

-On the rear you can move the rear wheels in from say your 138mm to 136mm (If the wheels can go in that far because of the engine)
+On the rear, you can move the rear wheels in from say your 138mm to 136mm (If the wheels can go in that far because of the engine)

-You can also add long rear hubs to the rear which will add grip, remember if you get too much grip at the rear your kart will push in the front (No turn in) In the rain it already pushes as slick tires and water don’t seem to agree with one another let alone add the fuel-oil that has now been put on the track from all the previous races.
+You can also add long rear hubs to the rear which will add grip, remember if you get too much grip at the rear your kart will push in the front (No turn-in) In the rain it already pushes as slick tires and water don’t seem to agree with one another let alone add the fuel-oil that has now been put on the track from all the previous races.

-To also create additional front end grip, add more caster which makes the steering heavier but loads the front wheels more on turn in.
+To also create additional front end grip, add more caster which makes the steering heavier but loads the front wheels more on turn-in.
 If you have too much front in grip rather back off some caster before moving the wheels out as that will make the kart easier to drive.

 This can be adjusted to what suits your requirements.
 My previous chassis manufacturer recommended 0 degrees camber and 0 degrees toe.
 This will automatically go into a negative camber as soon as you put the kart on the ground let alone add a driver.

-Negative setups like 2-strokes karts will increase turn in but will have a negative effect on tire life and based on a maximum of 5 sets per team you may want to look after your tires.
+Negative setups like 2-strokes karts will increase turn-in but will have a negative effect on tire life and based on a maximum of 5 sets per team you may want to look after your tires.

-Recommended setting, Camber 1mm to 3mm Positive Camber / 1 to 2mm toe out (mm are measure on an alignment gauge)
+Recommended setting, Camber 1mm to 3mm Positive Camber / 1 to 2mm toe-out (mm are measure on an alignment gauge)

 Again I cannot tell you the perfect tire pressure for your kart, adjustments of tire pressures can increase grip levels.
 The lower the pressure the longer the kart takes to heat up the tires (Heat in the tires gives grip)